LugoBlogger/final-project-bangk-t-DPS1-C/README.md

      ```

 ### Table of comparison
+(see all the result for the graph of accuracy and loss for each models in `slides-image-resources`)

 |                     | baseline     | Adam        | RMSprop     | SGD          |
 |:-                   | :-:          | :-:         | :-:         | :-:          |